-- 301. The Receiver, standing in the shoes of BBIL, makes application under Section 241 of the CBCA for a remedy in relief of Dixit's oppressive acts. - 302.
-The operations of Stellar Point were conducted in such a manner as to be oppressive, unfairly prejudicial to, and unfairly disregarding the interests of BBIL, its main creditor. - 303.
-Dixit's regular practice of using Stellar Point to overcharge, double-bill and arbitrarily invoice BBIL, and causing BBIL to pay those unreasonable charges was done for the purpose of moving Affiliates' funds to Stellar Point en route to diverting those funds to himself through shareholder loans, consulting fees and other miscellaneous disbursements.
+301. The Receiver, standing in the shoes of BBIL, makes application under Section 241 of the CBCA for a remedy in relief of Dixit's oppressive acts.

+302. The operations of Stellar Point were conducted in such a manner as to be oppressive, unfairly prejudicial to, and unfairly disregarding the interests of BBIL, its main creditor.

+303. Dixit's regular practice of using Stellar Point to overcharge, double-bill and arbitrarily invoice BBIL, and causing BBIL to pay those unreasonable charges was done for the purpose of moving Affiliates' funds to Stellar Point en route to diverting those funds to himself through shareholder loans, consulting fees and other miscellaneous disbursements.
 In so doing, Dixit caused Stellar Point to incur massive liability to BBIL.

-- 304. Dixit's course of conduct, which prioritized the disbursement of funds to himself and his companies over the repayment of creditors unfairly disregarded their interests and attracts a remedy under Section 241 of the CBCA. - 305.
-The Receiver now seeks an order under the CBCA unwinding and tracing those preferential transactions out of Stellar Point, a CBCA company.
-Any monies overcharged and therefore owing to BBIL as a creditor of Stellar Point that were then diverted to Dixit, Josun or other non-arm's length ventures, friends or family, must be traced and returned to BBIL; and any monies properly vesting in Stellar Point that were improperly diverted to Dixit, Josun or other non-arm's length ventures, friends or family without proper regard for the interests of creditors must be traced and returned to Stellar Point for the benefit of BBIL.
+304. Dixit's course of conduct, which prioritized the disbursement of funds to himself and his companies over the repayment of creditors unfairly disregarded their interests and attracts a remedy under Section 241 of the CBCA.

+305. The Receiver now seeks an order under the CBCA unwinding and tracing those preferential transactions out of Stellar Point, a CBCA company.
+Any monies overcharged and therefore owing to BBIL as a creditor of Stellar Point that were then diverted to Dixit, Josun or other non-arm's length ventures, friends or family, must be traced and returned to BBIL; and any monies properly vesting in Stellar Point that were improperly diverted to Dixit, Josun or other non-arm's length ventures, friends or family without proper regard for the interests of creditors must be traced and returned to Stellar Point the interests of creditors must be traced and returned to Stellar Point the interests of creditors must be traced and returned to Stellar Point for the benefit of BBIL.